RVerse-Tutorials/Journal_Article/README.md

 ================
 EE Holmes

+Paper centered on the GAM analysis of the environmental variables.

 The Rmd files create the manuscript OilSardine\_NOAA\_MoES.pdf and the Word version with .docx.
 Note that the tables do not look very good in Word.
 Best to look at those in the pdf file.

 To run